 Many people use these terms interchangeably, but “pork barrel” is a colloquialism that refers to using government funds to move your agenda forward.

-Pork barrel spending is a “nebulous term” that can mean any number of things, said Sean Kennedy, director of policy and research at CAGW.
+Pork barrel spending is a “nebulous term” that can mean any number of things, according to Sean Kennedy, director of policy and research at CAGW.
 “Pork barrel spending is in the eye of the beholder, but it can really be any spending that’s added in order to win votes.”
 Earmarks, on the other hand, have a more clear definition and do not carry a solely negative connotation like pork barrel spending.

 Why Were Congressional Earmarks Banned?

-Earmarks were banned because “the public was convinced that earmarks were blowing up the deficit and we were spending too much money on things that didn’t matter,” Burgat said.
+Earmarks were banned because “the public was convinced that earmarks were blowing up the deficit and we were spending too much money on things that didn’t matter,” Burgat says.
 They saw earmarks as “a way to legally bribe someone to vote for something that they otherwise wouldn’t.”
 This perception caused earmarks to become so unpopular that they were outlawed as a way to “clean up politics to say we’re not bribing our legislators with taxpayer dollars anymore.”

 Many people believed earmarks were being overused and that there were not enough restrictions imposed on them.
-“It was the Wild West for a long time in D.C. in terms of earmarking and the complete lack of transparency,” Kennedy said.
+“It was the Wild West for a long time in D.C. in terms of earmarking and the complete lack of transparency,” Kennedy adds.
 “There were a huge amount of earmarks every year and very limited transparency in terms of who was receiving the funding and who was requesting it.”
 There were many examples of corruption and scandals as a result of politicians corruptly using earmarks — or in this case, pork barrel spending.

 From 2008 to 2010, some reforms were made to the process.
 Every member of Congress had to have their name attached to the earmarks they requested, “which seems so obvious, right?”
-Kennedy said.
+Kennedy says.
 “But they weren’t doing that before.
 That allowed us a lot of insight and made it easier to connect those dots.”

 After this era, Congress imposed a moratorium on earmarks, which banned creating legislation directing money to specific projects or organizations.
 CAGW was still finding earmarks being created during this era, according to their definition, but the number went way down, according to Kennedy.
 “According to the definition of earmarks by members of Congress, those bills in the last decade haven’t included earmarks,” he said.
 “They’ve changed their definition of an earmark often.
-[CAGW] has used the same one since 1991, so in our definition we were still finding earmarks.”
+[CAGW] has used the same one since 1991, so in our definition, we were still finding earmarks.”

 Why Have They Been Brought Back?